starburst997/GroovyCodecs/README.md

 Let's say you have an array of byte (`bytes`) representing a MP3 file and wants to get the PCM data as an array of float (`samples`), you can do it like this:

-From my own test, it seems to be able to get more accurate data tham [MP3Sharp](https://github.com/ZaneDubya/MP3Sharp) or [NLayer](https://github.com/naudio/NLayer)

 ```csharp
 Stream stream = new MemoryStream(bytes);
 var decoder = new Mp3Decoder(stream);